-That’s What Dies: What’s left?
+What Dies: What’s left?

-What happens when we die?
-The physics defying contraption that sees, feels and touches, the brain that puts it all together… That, the he or she you see in the mirror, fails catastrophically.
+The physics defying contraption that sees, feels and touches, the brain that puts it all together — the you in the mirror — fails catastrophically.

 It Was Physical, Wasn’t It?

-The mystery of “What happens when we die?” clarifies when we stop thinking of ourselves in the old-fashioned way as physical and nothing more.
+The mystery of “What happens when we die?” clarifies when we stop thinking of ourselves in the old-fashioned way — that is, physical and nothing more.

-Have you ever seen an emotion?
 Sure, you’ve felt the results of an emotion, and you’ve expressed them.
 But you’ve never seen one.

 We know they’re there.
 We may even have a pretty good idea about what they are.
-But theirs is not a well described or understood universe of nonphysical reality.
+But theirs is a not well understood universe of nonphysical reality.

-Physical and nonphysical interact, but we don’t know how.
+Physical and nonphysical interact, but we don’t know how…

-They’re equal partners with physical reality, but there’s no reason to believe they perish.
-Ever.
+Non-physical things exist as equal partners with physical reality, but there’s a diffierence.

 Look all you want.
 You’re more likely to find Bigfoot.